 Foundry Grill - fresh dishes cooked to order for breakfast, lunch, and dinner

 Sundance Deli - offers a variety of made-to-order sandwiches and salads, house made baked goods, smoothies, and coffee

-Creekside Cafe - set at the base of the ski slope and open during the winter season, offering sandwiches, soups and drinks
+The Lookout – set at the base of the ski slope and open both in the winter and summer seasons, offering Mountain BBQ with breathtaking views.

 At the base of the slopes in Sundance, Utah, about an hour’s drive from Park City and an hour from Salt Lake.